300-276-Great Vocals

 Writer/Composer: Doris Fisher / Alan Roberts (1944)

-Their second entry on our chart confirms that beautiful harmony of the first half of the 20th century started with the Mills Brothers.
+Their 2nd entry on our chart confirms that beautiful harmony in the first half of the 20th century was jump-started with the Mills Brothers.
 This wonderful quartet ruled the male singing groups from the late 1920s and into the early 1960s.
 They specialized in interpreting Pop, Jazz and R&B, starting young as a Barbershop Quartet in their father’s shop.
 Early on they were known as “4 men and a guitar.”
 As black artists they were the first to have a number 1 hit—in 1943!
 Their amazing sound was smooth, impeccable, and appealing—to all races, countries and cultures.
 Listen to the warm harmony in this vocal…Truly Exquisite!

 Link: Straight from the 1944 recording.